Open Access mode for data collection

 - single visit: NeCEN reserves 15 user days a year for single visits.
 Please contact us if you would like to request a single visit to our facility.

 It is possible to submit a research project proposal to Instruct with the aim to make use of European infrastructure for structural biology applications.
 NeCEN is one of the infrastructures available through Instruct-ERIC.
-If you are eligible to make use of Instruct-ERIC, and if your project proposal is granted, an amount of € 1500,- is received per visit which is in most cases used for travelling and lodging.
-However, in some circumstances it might be beneficial to use this funding as part of the costs related to access of NeCEN.
+If you are eligible to make use of Instruct-ERIC, and if your project proposal is granted, an amount of € 1550,- is received per day of access, allowing 2-3 days of access per project.
+Also (part of) travel and shipping costs are covered by Instruct-ERIC.

 To submit an Instruct proposal, please visit the appropriate site.